Xanguard API Docs

 {"op": 4, "d": {"client_id": 1, "modules": ["realtime", "follows", "profile_watch", "followers"], "handles": 150, "max_handles": 1000}}

 4. Send a HEARTBEAT ({"op": 1}) every heartbeat_interval ms (30s).
 The server replies with HEARTBEAT_ACK (op 11).
-If it receives no heartbeat for 90 seconds (3 missed intervals) it drops the connection with a DISCONNECT.
+If it receives no heartbeat for 90 seconds (3 missed intervals) it closes the connection — reconnect and re-login.

 Modules